lizhihao6/bm3d-gpu/README.md

 BM3D Pytorch Version
 ========

+🌟 **Super Fast:** Achieve denoising in just 0.3 seconds, compared to 5 minutes (matlab) on 2K resolution! 🌟

-🌟 We support RAW image denoising with multi-channel and int type! 🌟
+🌟 **RAW Image Denoising:** Now with multi-channel and integer type support! 🌟

 Has been tested in pytorch=1.10.1, python=3.8, CUDA=11.1